 These Funds generally seek for index and index-close funds with a clear sustainability profile and actively managed funds where the underlying companies have a sustainable business model and are engaged in a clear sustainability work, which also could show attractive financial qualities, a clear business model and a clear profit and return trend, which is underestimated of the market.

 The base of the Funds investment philosophy and process is that there is a connection between a sustainable business model and a sustainability in profitability and growth.
 Innovative solutions to today's global challenges, we believe, will be some of tomorrow's winners.
 We can transform that into value creation in our funds.
-Accordingly, the Funds seek long-term good returns by actively including the sustainability criterion in the investment and selection process in order to find funds, and funds investing in companies whose long-term profitability and competitiveness are underestimated by the market.
+Accordingly, the Funds seek long-term good returns by actively including the sustainability criterion in the investment and selection process in order to find both index funds which meets our requirements and actively managed funds investing in companies whose long-term profitability and competitiveness are underestimated by the market.

 3.3 Negative selection criteria - What we screen out

-For the Company's funds, except for fund of funds, we draw a clear line at portfolio companies that produce goods and services associated with harmful effects on human health and the environment or that are addictive.
+The Company’s funds exclude portfolio companies that produce or distribute goods and services associated with harmful effects on human health and the environment or that are addictive as detailed below.
 With regard to absolute return products, however, we may take short positions in these portfolio companies if we believe the market has not fully priced in the risks.
 This is consistent with our view that sustainable business creates value and competitive advantage over time.

 |International norms and conventions|